zacharyedwardsdowns/chd/README.md

 Then by using 'chd name' the terminal will change to the linked directory.

 ### Installation
-To install chd first clone the repositroy to your desired directory using:
+To install chd, first clone the repositroy to your desired directory using:

 `git clone https://github.com/Remedee/chd`

-Change directory (cd) into the chd folder.
+Next change directory into the chd folder.
 Then run the install file using:

 `. chdinstall`